VictorRibeiroLima/marco-polo-rs/README.md

 ### Env files
 You should use the .example.env file as a template to create your own .env file.

+### Docker
+Docker it's not required to run the project, but it's recommended to use it to run the database.

+You can download docker [here](https://docs.docker.com/get-docker/).

 ### Database

 It's very important to have a local database running, you can use docker to run a postgres database.